 When we pay utility bills or buy gas, the prices reflect the direct cost of extracting and refining these resources.
-However, there are also hidden costs associated with fossil fuels.
-Most notably, they damage land, pollute air and water, and threaten public health.
-Though these consequences are often not factored into the monetary value of fossil fuels, we pay the price.
+There are also other hidden costs associated with fossil fuels.
+Fossil fuels damage land, pollute air and water, and threaten public health.
+Though these consequences are not always factored into the monetary value of fossil fuels, we pay the price.
 Therefore, to accurately compare fossil fuels to solar energy, we have to look at the whole picture.

 To start, let’s compare the costs of solar energy and fossil fuels as we see them now.
-The best way to do so is to look at average prices in the United States for each.
+The best way to do so is to look at average prices for each.
 In 2020, the average cost of residential solar was about 16¢ per kilowatt-hour (kWh) and the national average for conventional electricity was 13.28¢/kWh.
 In Massachusetts, this rate was even steeper, averaging 23.24 ¢/kWh.
 When external costs, such as human health and environmental damages, are included these costs for fossil fuels escalate.
-For instance, according to a study by the Center for Research on Energy and Clean Air (CREA), the economic and health costs of air pollution from burning fossil fuels could total $2.9 trillion annually.
-Let’s break down where these additional costs stem from.
+It’s even estimated that the economic and health costs of air pollution from burning fossil fuels totals $2.9 trillion annually.

 What is an Environmental Externality?